openstack/keystone-specs/specs/keystone/liberty/federation-idp-websso.rst

 keystone IdP to ensure that the URL that issued the assertion is one of those already known and we discover mappings that way.

-With this change we would have seperate URLs for instigating websso against Google or Facebook and the Apache module is configured to only allow assertions from the configure remote IdP.
+With this change we would have separate URLs for instigating websso against Google or Facebook and the Apache module is configured to only allow assertions from the configure remote IdP.